 Our final post in the National Career Development Month series is an interview with Rhea Zakir, our Junior Account Manager in the Client Services team.

-Rhea entered the agency world and joined our pack in 2021 as an Account Executive, supporting on a variety of accounts across ecommerce, travel and XX.
+Rhea entered the agency world and joined our pack in 2021 as an Account Executive, supporting on a variety of accounts across ecommerce and travel.
 Her dedication to effective time management and prioritisation, as well as her rapport with clients and team members alike; means she earned a promotion to Junior Account Manager, taking a more active role in the development and implementation of client strategies.

 We caught up with Rhea to uncover her biggest learnings from her first year in the marketing industry, and what her advice would be to anyone looking to take the leap:

 What 3 words would you use to describe your first year in client services?

 What has surprised you the most about working in this industry?